-The editorial office, editors, and specialist reviewers will use the system for communication about submissions, reports, revisions, and decisions.
-The online process allows us to track submission and review processes more efficiently and to streamline workflow.
+The editorial office, editors, and specialist reviewers use ScholarOne for communication about submissions, reports, revisions, and decisions.
+ScholarOne's online process allows us to track submission and review processes more efficiently and to streamline workflow.
+Receipt of manuscripts will be acknowledged by email.
+Editorial decisions often take four months.

-Please log on to the Manuscript Central Website, first creating an account if necessary.
+b.
 After logging on, use the Author Center to guide you through the steps to upload your manuscript and any additional files.
 For questions and a user guide, please click the "Get Help Now" button at the top right of every screen.
-Additional help is available through the Manuscript Central customer support team at 1-434-964-4100 or 1-888-503-1050.
+Additional help is available through Site Support.

 In situations where electronic submission is difficult or unavailable, the editors will accept submissions via regular mail.
 Please contact the SEL office at 713-348-4697 or firstname.lastname@example.org for specific guidelines.

-For additional information, please feel free to contact:
+For all other questions, please feel free to contact:

 Leslie Marie Aguilar, Managing Editor